Names and titles of God in the New Testament

 In contrast to the variety of absolute or personal names of God in the Old Testament, the New Testament uses only two, according to the International Standard Bible Encyclopaedia.
+From the 20th century onwards, a number of scholars find various evidence for the name [YHWH or related form] in the New Testament.

 With regard to the original documents that were later included, with or without modification, in the New Testament, George Howard put forward in 1977 a hypothesis, not widely accepted, that their Greek-speaking authors may have used some form of the Tetragrammaton (יהוה) in their quotations from the Old Testament but that in all copies of their works this was soon replaced by the existing two names.

 Names

 In contrast to the variety of absolute or personal names of God in the Old Testament, the New Testament uses only two, according to the International Standard Bible Encyclopaedia.
 Of the two, Θεὀς ("God") is the more common, appearing in the text over a thousand times.
 In its true sense it expresses essential Deity, but by accommodation it is also used of heathen gods.
 The other is Κύριος ("Lord"), which appears almost 600 times.
 In quotations from the Old Testament, it represents both יהוה (Yahweh) and אדני (Adonai), the latter name having been used in Jewish worship to replace the former, the speaking of which was avoided even in the solemn reading of sacred texts.
-No transcription of either of the Hebrew names יהוה and אדני appears in the existing text of the New Testament.
+No transcription of either of the Hebrew names יהוה and אדני appears in the existing text of the New Testament; with only one exception, the ISR Scriptures 2009 version which uses the Hebrew text of the Tetragrammaton.